What Grapes Are In Chianti

 While Sangiovese, Canaiolo, and Colorino are the main players in Chianti, there is room for some flexibility in the blend.
 Winemakers are allowed to include up to 20% of other approved red grape varieties, such as Cabernet Sauvignon or Merlot, to add their own unique touch to the wine.

-See also Is Prosecco Sweet
+See also What Is Tempranillo

 It’s important to note that Chianti has undergone significant changes over the years.
 In the past, Chianti used to include white grape varieties in the blend, such as Trebbiano and Malvasia.
 However, starting from the 1970s, regulations were put in place to exclude white grapes from Chianti production, with the aim of improving the overall quality of the wine.